My in-depth Formatt Hitech Firecrest Ultra Filter review.

 Formatt Hitech Firecrest Ultra Filter Review

-So, I thought it was about time I had a seriously in-depth review of the Firecrest Ultra range of ND filters and how they have worked for me in comparison to their competition.
+So, I thought it was about time I had a seriously in-depth review of the Firecrest Ultra range of ND filters and Graduated filters and how they have worked for me in comparison to their competition.
 The Firecrest Ultra range of neutral density filters is supposedly second to none, firstly for their colour neutrality and secondly for their unique design.

 The standard Firecrest Formatt Hitech filters were good but these Firecrest Ultras seem to be another leap ahead again.